 - often depleted from menstruation so supplementing is advisable if you have anemia

 - found in garlic, broccoli, barley, brazil nuts, & walnuts

 - depleted by living near soils of low selenium, digestive disorders (like Crohn’s), dialysis, or having HIV

-So try adding these foods into your diet, unwind, get a good night’s rest tonight, and remember to reach out for support if feeling overwhelmed.
+Adding more of these foods into your diet may help, along with stress management, getting a good night’s rest tonight, and reaching out for support whenever feeling overwhelmed.